reliablerascal/cta-ridership/README.md

 ## Overview of Data Analysis Process
 My data analysis process required the following steps:
 * Acquired ridership and station data via API, aggregated through Socrata's query engine.
 Socrata is an API platform used by the City of Chicago and many other cities.
-Its [query language](https://dev.socrata.com/docs/queries/) helped me group and sum results more efficiently than possible with Pandas.
+Its [query language](https://dev.socrata.com/docs/queries/) helped me group and sum results while extracting data, minimizing the amount of data transfered.
 * Cleaned up data by removing a previously closed station, re-organizing data structures to get Lat and Lng coordinates as separate columns, dropping duplicate rows representing different entries to the same station
 * Merged supplemental info about stations (lat/lng, station line color, city) into station data
 * Created an aggregate community-level summary, merging in community names